Amanser/Spotify_Analysis/README.md

 # Spotify Song Metric Analysis

+* A collaborative effort between Austen Manser, William Nash, and Cody Braun
-* Data analysis exploring the relationship between the audio features of a song and how the song ranked on the Billboard 100 list.
+* Data analysis exploring the relationship between the audio features of songs that made it to the number one spot on the Billboard 100 list and songs that did not.

+## Song Metrics Explained